-Thus we don't see with our eyes, we see instead with our emotions, beliefs and values.
-Our eyes as well as our ears and other sensory organs are simply conduits that relay signals to the brain which, in turn, interprets them according to those values, beliefs and emotions.
+So… we don't see with our eyes, we see instead with our emotions, beliefs and values.
+Our eyes as well as our ears and other sensory organs are simply conduits that relay signals to the brain which, in turn, interprets them according to our values, beliefs and emotions.

 To change our outcomes and results we need to first change what we think and also what we 'see'.

 A starting point to practice this is to consciously and deliberately notice at least three things every day that you have not noticed before.
 Then you must associate each new thing with a new thought and a new belief that is aligned with a better outcome, one that you want to achieve.

 For example, take the belief that you will never get the position you want unless you promote yourself as others seem to do.
 What you will notice is that all the people getting good positions seem to be also good at self-promotion.
 Instead, if you switch your focus and deliberately look for someone in a good position who is not a self-promoter, or in situations where an obvious self-promoter didn't get the position, you can start to associate the evidence you 'saw' with a new thought and a new belief that people like you can actually get the good gigs.
 The interesting thing is that it was there all along, you jusgt were not used to looking for it.

 By paying attention to different things going on around us, instead of operating on auto-pilot and gazing at our own navels, we can reduce stress, unlock creativity and boost performance.

 The process of acively noticing new things is called 'mindfulness'.
 By becoming mindful we are brought to the present moment and this very process stops us from making negative evaluations, and worrying that we will find problems we are powerless to solve.